Kech River: Geography

 The city of Turbat is located on the Kech River.
 The river's water is used to irrigate orchards and for vegetable farming in surrounding areas.

+Fauna

+According to WWF-Pakistan, the Kech is one of Balochistan’s four coastal rivers, the others being the Hingol, Hub and Basol rivers, that support a healthy population of Pakistan's marsh crocodiles.
+The conservation organisation noted that the four rivers rely on rainwater, which leaves behind small and big ponds that serve as habitats for the crocodiles.
+It did however note that these ponds were drying up much quicker due to climate change-related warming temperatures and less rain.

 Flooding

 The area is prone to flooding by the Kech River.
 In June 2007 the flood waters entered the city of Turbat after the river burst it banks, and thousands were affected.
 The downstream Mirani Dam on the Dasht River was endangered.

 Archaeology

 Kech-Makran culture flourished in the Kech River Valley in protohistoric times as early as the fifth millennium BC.
-There were numerous settlements in this area, including Balakot, Makran.
+There were numerous settlements in this area, including Kot Bala.